How To Create A Production Manual // 5 Steps To Write A Guide For Manufacturing Your Product

 Step_01 // Install Software To Design The Manual

 Remember, there are no official tools for production manuals, which means you could effectively write the manual in Notepad.
 The content inside the manual is what matters.
-Many manuals were written using tools like Notepad++ as well.
-What’s important is to use a tool that allows you to write text and upload images highlighting how you want the manufacturing to be conducted.
+Many manuals were also written using tools like Notepad++.
+What’s important is to use a tool that allows you to write text and upload images, highlighting how you want the manufacturing to be conducted.
 Basic tools like PowerPoint and Word have this ability.

 Open a document and write a basic outline of the final product.
 This method helps you define a table of contents by working backward.
-For example, if you start at the finish line, explain how you got there to the manufacturer.
+For example, if you start at the finish line, explain to the manufacturer how you got there.
 Then, the supplier can follow up on that example with hundreds of individual pieces.

 Example: You want to assemble an electric bike.
 To assemble the e-bike, you start by assembling the frame.
 The handlebars are then attached to the frame.
 Once you have the handlebars, you attach the wheels.
 Once the wheels are attached, you attach the wiring, motor, and battery.
 This completes the bike assembly.
 Now, you have a step-by-step production summary you can expand on.

 You can expand on detailed actions for each step using a rough summary of this kind.
-Look into your product to find out how individual parts are assembled so you can transfer this knowledge to the supplier.
-Most suppliers can gauge what they need to do by looking at a rough outline – so don’t beat yourself up if you don’t get every detail right.
+Examine your product to determine how its parts are assembled so that you can transfer this knowledge to the supplier.
+Most suppliers can gauge what they need to do by looking at a rough outline, so don’t beat yourself up if you don’t get every detail right.

 The takeaway is to write a summary of the assembly process, which you can use to write the production manual steps.
 For example, suppose you can summarize assembly in less than 100 words.
 In that case, you can develop a whole production manual based on the individual steps (as outlined in our e-bike example).